Who can refer to speech and language therapy?

 • If the resources were not useful, why not?

-Referrers should ensure that all sections are completed and that the referral has been signed by the person who holds parental responsibility.
-Incomplete referrals will not be accepted, but will be sent to parents in order for missing information to be collated and returned.
+Referrers should ensure that all sections of the form are completed, and that the referral has been signed by the person who holds parental responsibility.
+Incomplete referrals will be returned to the referrer for more information.

-Referrers should give information about how the child’s communication has been screened, what advice/strategies have been implemented and the impact of the advice/strategies.
+Referrers should give information about how the child’s communication has been screened, what advice and strategies have been put in place, and whether these have helped.

 No votes yet.